 Why we support minimal packaging

-Have you ever wondered about what to do with those difficult to recycle old cosmetic containers?
+Have you ever wondered what to do with those difficult-to-recycle old cosmetic containers?

 How about old toothbrushes, used toothpaste tubes and flossing tape containers?

-In 2020, about 80% of plastic polluting the ocean comes from poor waste management on the land.
+In 2020, about 80% of plastic polluting the ocean came from poor waste management on the land.